 Mindfulness is a two thousand year old traditional meditation practice for easing suffering and emotional distress.
 The Buddha attributed suffering to our natural tendency to become attached to positive experiences, to try to prolong them, and to push away or avoid direct, open, and unguarded contact with what is unpleasant.
 He taught mindfulness as a way to awaken ourselves – to “know things as they are” – by devoting purposeful attention, without judging, to the unfolding of present-moment experience in order to counteract the deep-seated distress that can fill our lives.

 Westerners became enthralled with meditation, Zen, and mindfulness right after the Second World War.
 Psychologists, medical researchers, and neuroscientists have accumulated impressive evidence of the value of mindfulness approaches, including meditation, for a wide variety of health and mental health problems.
 Mindfulness is now practiced and extoled by cognitive therapy originator Aaron Beck, as well as the U.S. Marine Corps, FORTUNE 500 titans, and pentagon chiefs.
-On February 3, 2014 mindfulness made the cover of Time.

 Mindfulness tradition has recently converged with psychological science to play a transformational role in contemporary therapies.
 Psychologists believe that mindfulness-enriched treatments facilitate a broader, more distanced or decentered perspective, which enables clients to overcome immobilization by sticky thinking and negativity and become more goal-directed and realistic.
 Training in mindfulness can help us overcome sticky thinking and empower us to counteract avoidance by focusing attention on what’s really happening and changing the quality of our experience.

 Awareness and acceptance are the two ingredients of mindfulness.